Keep Up With McLean!

 These behaviors might consist of using extreme measures to prevent contact with contaminants, cleaning objects in the home excessively, having specific and/or extreme handwashing routines, or performing excessive grooming, such as toothbrushing or bathing.

-Compulsive thoughts can include reviewing procedures or events repeatedly to prevent bad outcomes, praying for the protection of self or others, undoing or canceling, such as replacing bad words with good ones, or repeating tasks a specific number of times until it “feels right.”
+Mental rituals can include mentally reviewing past events, reviewing procedures or events repeatedly in an effort to have certainty that something didn’t happen, prayer rituals, undoing or canceling rituals—such as replacing bad words with good ones, and thinking a neutralizing image or repeating tasks a specific number of times until it “feels right.”

 People with OCD may experience other compulsions, such as avoiding things that trigger obsessions, rearranging things or putting things in order repeatedly, or telling, asking, or confessing to others to get reassurance.